Gold Top Nuts: Plot

-After a disastrous low-cost holiday, the Smiths are furiously arguing with each other on their flight home.
+After a disastrous low-cost vacation, the Smiths are furiously arguing with each other on their flight home.
 A plane crash strands them on a deserted island and they find refuge in a lighthouse.

 After a time, they lose their memories, struggle to rebuild their personalities and identities, and repeatedly watch a recorded television commercial for Gold Top Nuts in a bid to learn about the outside world.
 They adopt new names and vocabulary based on the world of the commercial.
 Deciding that the stars in the sky are other lighthouses, the Smiths set out to reach them in a boat.

 The Smiths arrive at a restaurant and then regain their memories.
 It emerges that the family's loss of memory was caused by magnetic bedrock under the island.
 They become a figure of ridicule once their story becomes known, and appear on a morning TV show where they are laughed at by the host and audience.

 Struggling to return to their normal lives, the family buy a can of Gold Top Nuts and talk about their experience, resolving to try and love each other more.